brikis98/yevgeniy-brikman-homepage/_posts/2021-08-21-the-wandering-earth.md

 ## The not so good

 - The characters in these short stories, as in Cixin's other stories, don't feel like people at all.
-They are effectively overly dramatized, two dimensional plot devices.
+They are effectively overly dramatized, two-dimensional plot devices.

 - The writing is not great.
 Note that this could be more of an artifact of the particular English translation I'm reading.